We are currently accepting new patients.

 (Child must be register with Mother, if there is a special circumstance, please call the surgery)

 Registration appointments are most often booked a week after you hand in the registration forms.
 (If you require an appointment straight away, please speak to reception regarding your situation and they will advise).

-We will then make an appointment to see the Practice Nurse for a new patient health check.
+We will then make an appointment which will initially be by phone to speak to the Practice Nurse for a new patient health check.
 This will make sure that our records are accurate and all your routine health checks are up to date.
 Any health information held by your previous GP will also be sent to us as your new practice but this can take up to six weeks to arrive.

-If you are on any repeat medication please bring a list of your prescribed drugs to show to the Nurse when you attend for your new registration check.
+If you are on any repeat medication please make the nurse aware with a list of your prescribed drugs when you attend your new registration check.

 Each GP practice has an area map to show which patients it takes on.

 If you live within the blue area you can register with the practice.

 You can still register if you live outside our catchment area, but this would be an out of area registration which means that the practice do not contractually have to provide home visits.
 Please speak to one of the reception staff for more details.